 On this page:

-Since the registry was established in 1987, it has facilitated more than 61,000 marrow and cord blood transplants for patients who do not have a matching donor in their family.
-In 2013, the registry facilitated nearly 6,300 transplants, an increase of almost 500 transplants over the previous year.
+Since the registry was established in 1987, it has facilitated nearly 68,000 marrow and cord blood transplants for patients who do not have a matching donor in their family.
+In 2014, the registry facilitated nearly 6,300 transplants.

-The number of transplants continues to increase, with the largest areas of growth in AML, ALL, MDS and NHL.
+The number of transplants continues to increase, with the largest areas of growth in AML, ALL and MDS.

 For the last several years, transplants have increased steadily for patients of most races.

 Since 2005, transplants for patients who reported their ethnicity as Hispanic or Latino has remained steady, often increasing.

 During 2014, cord blood units were used in 960 transplants.
 The National Cord Blood Inventory provided 544 cord blood units for these transplants.

 Also, 1,225 transplants were performed using bone marrow and 4,068 transplants used peripheral blood stem cells.

 In 2014, cord blood was used to help 31 percent of patients from all races who received a transplant.

 More than one-fourth of patients who recorded their ethnicity as Hispanic or Latino received a cord blood transplant.